-Marilyn Lovell, Astronaut’s Wife in the Spotlight, Dies at 93
+Marilyn Lovell, astronaut’s wife in the spotlight, dies at 93

 Two days after takeoff, however, an oxygen tank exploded, and the command module, Odyssey, began losing power.
 “Houston, we’ve had a problem,” Lovell reported (a statement that has endured in the retelling as “Houston, we have a problem.”)

-The crew aborted the plan for the moon landing and took refuge in the lunar module, Aquarius, using it for the journey back to Earth.
+The crew aborted the planned moon landing and took refuge in the lunar module, Aquarius, using it for the journey back to Earth.

 The crisis captivated the world, with Marilyn Lovell in a central role as the wife and mother of four watching the television news to see if she was about to become a widow.